My horse struggles to stand for the farrier - how can I help?

 • Lack of conditioning to weight-bearing positions

-If holding a limb is physically uncomfortable, training alone will not solve it.
+If holding a limb is physically uncomfortable for the horse, training alone will not solve it.

 When to Seek Guidance

-• Your horse suddenly refuses a foot they previously tolerated
+• Your horse suddenly struggles holding up a foot they previously tolerated

 • There is heat, digital pulse, or visible hoof soreness